vibetrace/api/INTEGRATION.markdown

 Integration
 -----------

-The following steps detail the integration with vibetrace service.
+The following steps detail the integration with the vibetrace service.
 Please referer to the [Vibetrace API document](https://github.com/vibetrace/api/blob/master/README.markdown) for a detailed description of how to use the API.

 1. Register your application
 ----------------------------

-Vibetrace provide two ways of registering an application: using a [registration form](https://app.vibetrace.com/register) or by using a the `/apps` [api endpoint](https://github.com/vibetrace/api#apps)
+Vibetrace provides an easy way to register you application, by using the `/apps` [REST api endpoint](https://github.com/vibetrace/api#apps)

 2. Synchronize your item catalog with vibetrace